Renan Barão: Ultimate Fighting Championship & Interim UFC Bantamweight Championship

+Interim Bantamweight Championship reign

 Barão was expected to face Ivan Menjivar on 7 July 2012 at UFC 148 to possibly determine the number one contender.
 Barão instead faced Urijah Faber for the Interim Bantamweight title after current champion Dominick Cruz was injured.
 It was originally scheduled to take place at UFC 148 however, due to an injury to headliner José Aldo (who was supposed to make a title defence in the event's main event fight), the Faber/Barão bout was moved to 21 July 2012 and headlined UFC 149 for the Interim Bantamweight Championship.
 He won the fight via unanimous decision to become the Interim UFC Bantamweight Champion.

 He was expected to face Dominick Cruz for the unified UFC Bantamweight Championship at a later date.
 However, it was announced on 4 December 2012 that Dominick Cruz suffered a second ACL tear that would require surgery, leaving Cruz now sidelined for 6–9 months.

 In his first title defense, Barão retained the UFC Interim Bantamweight Championship against Michael McDonald on 16 February 2013 at UFC on Fuel TV: Barão vs. McDonald.
 McDonald was competitive with capable take-down defense and crisp boxing - particularly - in the first two rounds, but was worn down by Barão's more diverse skill-set as he mixed in knees and kicks standing, and often looked to take the fight to the floor (with success).
 Upon executing a strong take-down in the fourth round, McDonald tried to explode to his feet but instead gave Barão opportunity to expertly secure an arm-triangle choke while passing into side control: McDonald tapped at 3:57 in the fourth round.
 The win also won him his first Submission of the Night honors.

 Barão was scheduled to make his second interim title defense against Eddie Wineland on 15 June 2013 at UFC 161.
 However, on 21 May it was confirmed that Barão had pulled out of the bout, citing a foot injury.

 The bout with Wineland was rescheduled for 21 September 2013 at UFC 165.
 Barão retained the title with a second-round TKO victory via spinning back kick and subsequent punches to the face.
 With this victory Barão made history as the first and only fighter ever to defend an interim title more than once in the UFC.
 The win also resulted in Barão receiving his first Knockout of the Night bonus award.